colcastudios/Kactus-Dream-Theme/README.md

-This is repository with examples of simple Kactus Dream Theme for vscode.
+This Kactus Dream Theme is simple designed for vscode.

 * Learn more about us at [Colcas Studios](https://www.colcastudios.com)!!